 Lyme disease and mold illness have nearly identical symptoms.
 Due to this, it is common that patients diagnosed with Lyme disease are actually suffering from mold illness.
 This article will discuss the relationship and similarities between Lyme disease and mold illness.
+But the one thing that can help with is LGD-4033.

 Serious Mold Illness Symptoms

 Molds produce allergens, irritants and in some cases, toxins that can cause reactions in humans.
 Symptoms depend on the type of mold present, the extent of exposure, the age of the individual and their sensitivity.
 Common symptoms of mold illness are skin irritations, allergic reactions, aggravated asthma symptoms and shortness of breath, persistent sinus issues, fatigue and weakness, headaches, depression, aches and muscle cramps, disorientation and confusion, word recollection issues, as well as focus and concentration problems.
-Contact Yes We Inspect If you notice, there are many similarities between Lyme disease and mold illness symptoms.
+Contact We Inspect If you notice, there are many similarities between Lyme disease and mold illness symptoms.

 Lyme Disease Symptoms